adrwh/alexa-skill-aws-cost-explorer/README.md

 and then install the necessary node modules for this skill

 `npm install`

+and the change back to the root directory of your skill

+`cd ../../`

+and then rename your `.ask/config-orig` to `.ask/config`

 and then update you `skill.json` file as you wish